stevengharris/NodeSwiftLogging/README.md

 ### Show [SwiftLog](https://github.com/apple/swift-log) messages in the node console

-Just use the "normal" style of [SwiftLog](https://github.com/apple/swift-log) logging in your Swift code, with whatever `label` makes sense in the context of your Swift app:
+Just use the "normal" style of [SwiftLog](https://github.com/apple/swift-log) logging in your Swift code, using the `NodeConsole.logger` instance:

 ```
-import Logging
-Logger(label: "NodeSwiftLogger").info("This is a message from Swift.")
+NodeConsole.logger.info("This is a message from Swift.")
 ```

 To have `Logger` messages show up in the node console, you need to have access to the singleton `NodeConsole.logger` that is created when you register the callback to node.js.
-If you have a library that uses SwiftLog that will accept an instance of `Logger`, then you can pass `NodeConsole.logger` to it.
+If you have a library that uses SwiftLog. and that library provides an API to set the `Logger` instance, then you can pass `NodeConsole.logger` to it.
 Once you do that, existing calls to that `Logger` instance will all show up in the node.js console, with no modifications to your Swift code.

 ## Installation and Set Up